RekaVadasz/animation-presentation/README.md

-# A presentation of Group3 - 'Slow +G'
+# A presentation of Group3 - 'Slow 3G'

 Projekt: "Select a website with cool but feasible website animation from the awwwards.com's Winners or Nominees category."